Monday – September 17, 2018

 The Welding Technology program combines practical, theoretical and technical training in welding fabrication.
 Advanced courses deal with application of welding codes to develop the expertise needed to become a Certified Associate Welding Inspector or Certified Welding Inspector.
 Courses are also offered in the evening to accommodate full-time day employment.

-Career Outlook: Program graduates typically find employment as welding technicians, robotic welding technicians, quality assurance inspectors, technical sales reps and weld test conductors.
+Career Outlook: Demand is high for welders with current skills.
+Program graduates typically find employment as welding technicians, robotic welding technicians, quality assurance inspectors, technical sales reps and weld test conductors.

 Career Pathway: This program features exploratory courses that count toward a credential.
 Contact an MATC advisor for information.